 - Lounges – see “Airport Lounges” above.

-Showers – Showers are available in the Club at ATL. (see Airport Lounges above)
+Showers – Showers are available in the Club at ATL.
+(See Airport Lounges above)

 The airport is open 24 hours.

-Keep in mind that TSA, airline check-in and baggage drop hours vary according the flight schedule.
+Keep in mind that TSA, airline check-in and baggage drop hours vary according to the flight schedule.
 Check these hours with your airline.
-If you are in the public area of the terminal (landside) you will not be able to get through to the secure area of the terminal (airside) until the morning.
+If you are in the public area (landside) you will not be able to get through to the secure area (airside) until the morning.

 MARTA bus 191 is currently the only local bus route serving the airport, making stops on the way to and from Clayton County Justice Center.
-Hours of service are from 5:00AM – 1:00AM on weekdays (service stops at 12:30AM on weekends and holidays).
+Hours of service are from 5:13 AM – 12:33 AM (weekdays) • 6:33 AM – 12:33 AM (Sat) • 7:03 AM – 12:03 AM (Sun).
 For schedules, bus stop locations and fares, go to the MARTA website.

-Last updated: 2018-11-13
+Last updated: 2023-09-08

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
-To report errors or to add/update any items mentioned in the guide, write a review or send an email to [email protected] and we will update this guide.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
+To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.